 Batger & Co employed 400 people (250 men, 100 women and 50 boys) by 1881.
 The company was one of the largest manufacturers of jam and confectionery in London.

-Frederick Machin died in 1902 with an estate valued at £59,887.
+Frederick Machin died in 1902 with a net personalty valued at £48,995.
 Control of the firm passed to his son, Stanley Machin (1861 – 1939).

 Batger & Co was the sole profitable Crosse & Blackwell subsidiary in 1923.
-However Crosse & Blackwell directors discovered that a confectionery firm lacked synergies with a company largely concerned with preserves.
+However Crosse & Blackwell directors discovered that a confectionery business lacked synergies with a company largely concerned with preserves.

 Stanley Machin died in 1939.
 An obituary hailed him as one of the “leaders of commercial life in the City of London”.